 By default, the email address of the client is displayed.

-If the client has any Contacts in Xero Practice Manager, these display in the drop-down.
+If the client has any Contacts in your practice management software, these display in the drop-down.
 You can select any of these contacts.

 - The selected user displays.